vtex-apps/wish-list/docs/README.md

  }
 ```

-:information_source: *The Wishlist app can export two theme blocks when added as a dependency: `add-to-list-btn` and `list-context.wishlist`.
+> ℹ️ *The Wishlist app can export two theme blocks when added as a dependency: `add-to-list-btn` and `list-context.wishlist`.
 They are responsible, respectively, for adding the heart icon to other theme blocks and for providing product data to build the `/wishlist` page.*

 4. Add the `add-to-list-btn` block into the `store.product` template's children block list.
 For example: